Categorical & Advanced Programs

 At the conclusion of residency, our graduates are qualified to perform independently in all areas of perioperative care and eligible to enter into the certification process by the American Board of Anesthesiology.

-- CA-1 begins with a 12-month rotating internship, designed to provide a breadth of training appropriate to future anesthesiologists.
+- Training begins with a comprehensive 12-month rotating internship, tailored to equip future anesthesiologists with a diverse range of essential skills.

-- Training in clinical anesthesia begins with a 6- to 8-week tutorial period where new residents are paired with faculty for intensive clinical training and receive an intensive series of lectures on basic anesthetic practice and pharmacology.
+- Training in clinical anesthesia begins with a 6-week tutorial period where new residents are paired with faculty for intensive clinical training and receive an intensive series of lectures on basic anesthetic practice and pharmacology.
 The remainder of the CA-1 and CA-2 years are spent rotating through all anesthetic subspecialties.

 - The CA-3 year can be largely elective.
 Three months of rotations are required (preoperative assessment, postoperative care, and float).
 With the remainder of the time, you may pursue rotations that reflect your clinical and academic interests.